VulcanJS/Vulcan/packages/vulcan-voting/README.md

-Telescope scoring package, used internally.
+Vulcan scoring package, used internally.